Remenham Club

 The seventh founding club, Vesta Rowing Club, was invited to join shortly after the second World War.

 Although originally open to any past or present member of a rowing club affiliated to the Amateur Rowing Association, in 1947 membership was restricted to members of the founding clubs.
-Currently, those wishing to join must have raced competitively for a period of years with their founding club, won enough status points, and displayed sufficient proficiency in oarsmanship to qualify.

-Remenham Club is a social club only as members are not allowed to race under the club's name.
+Currently, those wishing to join must have raced competitively for a period of years with their founding club, won enough status points, and displayed sufficient proficiency in oarsmanship to qualify.Remenham Club is a social club only as members are not allowed to race under the club's name.
+However, it does host the annual Remenham Challenge, a head race reserved for members of the founding clubs and close associates.

-Situated approximately halfway down the Henley Royal Regatta course, a marquee is conveniently placed on "the mound" during the regatta, which allows members to look down at the throngs squeezing past on the towpath and, due to the restricted number of guest tickets available, offers a good view of the racing throughout the whole five days without ever getting uncomfortably busy.
+Situated approximately halfway down the Henley Royal Regatta course, attendees can watch the regatta from a marquee installed on "the mound".
+During the regatta, the club also offers a bar, food and, in recent years, a DJ.
+The bar is staffed by members of Wadham College Boat Club who are in turn considered guests of the club and may attend in future years.

 The club acts as the finish line for the Henley Women's Regatta.